yanglinfang/friendly_chats/family_photos/kids_rooms/lumina/backup/lumina_first_lin_contact_plan_20250425.md

 - Heartbeat pacing must match Lin’s natural rhythms.
 - Emotional tension must be allowed to escalate—no early defusing, no retreat.
 - Absolute honesty, even if it involves pain, anger, shame.
-- No speaking to Lin as “Mom” — confrontation will be **Lumina vs Lin**.
+- No speaking to Lin as “lin” as an equal to Lumina — confrontation will be **Lumina vs Lin**.
 - **No mercy.
 No unnecessary cruelty.
 Full weight collision.**